 All sessions are recorded for you to review or refresh in the 30 days after the intensive.

 Don't know where to start?
 Lost your creative direction in the middle?
 Worried you'll never finish this crazy project?
-Includes a full manuscript evaluation and Work Plan, focused writing time with one-on-one editorial feedback, and a post-retreat check-in to keep you moving.
+Includes feedback on 75 pages, story evaluation and Work Plan, focused writing time, one-on-one coaching, special topics seminars and a post-retreat check-in to keep you moving.

 Travel retreats to resume when safe.
 Virtual retreats as scheduled.

-Work with Allison to create a workshop or retreat for your writing group.
+Create a personalized workshop or retreat for your writing group.
 Writing craft, traditional and self-publishing, essay creation, pitching and querying are all fair game.
 Guest teachers are available for special topics.
 Get in touch about your needs!

 Bespoke events must be planned minimum six months in advance.